IrrationalShadow/water/docs/content/notes/styleguide.md

 ```

 Abstraction is also very important when naming your map keys.
 Choose abstractions
 that allow the ability to scale.
+The scale you choose doesn't necessarily matter,
+as long as it's clearly understood by others.
 Some examples:

 - `fastest, faster, fast, slow, slower, slowest`
 - `largest, larger, large, small, smaller, smallest`
 - `darkest, darker, dark, light, lighter, lightest`

-*For more on using sass maps, check out these articles:*
+*For more on using sass maps in this way, check out these articles:*

 - Erskine Design's [Friendlier colour names with Sass maps](http://erskinedesign.com/blog/friendlier-colour-names-sass-maps/).
 - Sitepoint's [Using Sass Maps](https://www.sitepoint.com/using-sass-maps/).